CEMPD/SMOKE-MOVES/README.md

 # SMOKE-MOVES

 SMOKE-MOVES is a set of methodologies and software tools to help use output from MOVES2014a as inputs to SMOKE.
-[Section 5.2](https://www.cmascenter.org/smoke/documentation/3.7/html/ch05s02.html) of the SMOKE User's Manual describes the various scripts and files that make up SMOKE-MOVES.
+[Section 5.2](https://www.cmascenter.org/smoke/documentation/4.6/html/ch05s02.html) of the SMOKE User's Manual describes the various scripts and files that make up SMOKE-MOVES.

-If you would like to download a package of SMOKE-MOVES scripts and inputs used in EPA's modeling platform, please visit the [Emissions Modeling Clearinghouse](https://www3.epa.gov/ttn/chief/emch/index.html).
+If you would like to download a package of SMOKE-MOVES scripts and inputs used in EPA's modeling platform, please visit the EPA's [Emissions Modeling Platforms](https://www.epa.gov/air-emissions-modeling/emissions-modeling-platforms) page.

 For information on installing MOVES2014a on Linux, read the [wiki page](https://github.com/CEMPD/SMOKE-MOVES/wiki/Installing-MOVES2014a-on-Linux).